Brodeur scores 23, Penn escapes with 68-67 win over UCF

 Collin Smith tied a career high with 22 points and had 12 rebounds for UCF (3-2).
 Dazon Ingram added 17 points and 13 rebounds and Green finished with 11 points.

-Penn with play the winner between No. 14 Arizona and Pepperdine in the semifinals, and the Knights will take on the loser in the consolation bracket, on Friday.
+Penn with play No. 14 Arizona in the semifinals, and the Knights will take on Pepperdine in the consolation bracket, on Friday.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25